 While definitive testing for diabetes or prediabetes is best accomplished at a later date (see below), it is worthwhile to check a fasting glucose level once the patient is taking a normal diet to make certain that diabetes needing treatment has not persisted.
 At the time of discharge from the hospital the patient should be given an appointment for a 75 gram, two-hour oral glucose tolerance test at 4-8 weeks post-delivery.

 Testing for diabetes and prediabetes

-The American Diabetes Association recommends testing between 6-12 weeks postpartum, while ACOG suggests testing at around the time of the 6-week checkup.
+The American Diabetes Association and ACOG recommend testing between 4-12 weeks postpartum.
 The rationale for waiting is to allow the metabolic effects of pregnancy to completely dissipate.
 There are no data to determine the ideal interval before testing, and from a practical perspective if the test is delayed until after the postpartum visit there is a diminishing likelihood that the patient will actually undergo testing.

 We find it most effective to send the patient home from her delivery with an appointment for her postpartum test scheduled for a date just prior to her postpartum visit so that the results will be available at that time, or testing can be rescheduled if the patient has not followed through.

 As noted above, there are a number of different tests recommended to diagnose diabetes or prediabetes.
 However, women with gestational diabetes are, by definition, in the reproductive age group and are at risk for another pregnancy in the near future unless permanent sterilization has been carried out.